Getting Started with Custom Framing

 • Should the art slip off the wall, the glass is likely to shatter, possibly damaging the art.

-2. Conservation Glass – Much of the same pros and cons of the basic glass described above but is a clearer glass (and not green or flawed), provides some UV protection and slightly less reflective.
+2. Conservation Clear Glass – Much of the same pros and cons of the basic glass described above but is a clearer glass (and not green or flawed), provides some UV protection and slightly less reflective.
 Art should never be hung in direct sunlight but having some UV protection will help with all fading.
 This option is slightly more expensive than regular glass, but still relatively inexpensive.
 Its a good choice for small to medium sized pieces.

 3. Museum Glass – Best UV protection for glass, non-reflective, scratch-resistant, non-static.
 Most expensive glass option.
 One common brand is Art Glass.